hazelcast/hazelcast-simulator/docs/INSTALL.md

 the remote agent machines and added to the ~/.ssh/known_hosts file, so that you can log into that machine without a password or explicit provided credentials.

+### Install wget

+Make sure wget is installed.
+For Linux machines in most cases it is installed, but on OSX it isn't out of the box.

 #### Set up on Google Compute Engine

 For setup on GCE a developer email can be obtained from the GCE admin GUI console.